RobinFrancq/learn_python/README.md

-# learn_python
+# Learn Python
-This repository has some basic code that I have created when following online courses about Python
+This repository has some basic code that I have created when following online courses about Python.